Customers cite great customer service and easy-to-use online features

 Our verdict: Is a mortgage from NatWest worth it?

-NatWest offers a pretty broad range of mortgage products, so they are certainly worth investigating.
+NatWest offers a pretty broad range of mortgage products, so it’s certainly worth investigating.
 Depending on your requirements, NatWest’s more specialised home loan products may be a good fit for you.

 NatWest isn’t necessarily known for offering the most competitive fixed or variable interest rates, so be sure to shop around yourself, or use a mortgage broker to find the best product for your needs and individual circumstances.
 However, customers report excellent and friendly customer service which makes the process of getting a mortgage that bit smoother.